 Looking back on the experience, I feel like I’ve deepened my connection to the land further.
 I’ve gone into the woods, asking to be sustained by its literal fruits, and found myself in a beautiful flowlike experience.
 I felt closer to my ancestors and how they lived.
 Basically, I just felt closer to the land, to my fellow people, and to myself.
 I learned a ton about edible plants.
 It’s amazing how much information you can retain when your dinner relies on it!
 One of the main reasons I went on this trip was to push my limits a bit, and get uncomfortable for a while, so I can expand that comfort zone.
 I was successful, and that expanded level of comfort has brought me a new level of intimacy with the world.

 Ready for your own survival trip?
-Join us for next year’s The Immersion at Wilderness Awareness School!
+Join The Immersion at Wilderness Awareness School!